See La Puerta Rules and Regs page to review the policies for La Puerta Natural Burial Ground

 If I buy a burial plot in advance can I get my money back if I move out of state?

 We cannot give refunds; however, you may sell or donate the burial plot and other pre-arrangements to someone else.
-We ask that you let us know if you do this, so we can prepare the proper documentation.
+You must inform us of this transfer so we can prepare the proper documentation.
+There is a $100 administration fee for preparing and filing the transfer of ownership paperwork within our cemetery management system.

 Can I still be buried at La Puerta if I die when I am traveling out of state or out of the country?